-The project team will work closely with property owners and managers to realise the master plan vision and Woven Line actions.
+The project team will work closely with property owners and managers to realise the master plan vision and actions.

-- 1A Improve the ecological and habitat value of the hard river's edge at World Trade Centre Wharf, Flinders Wharf Apartments and Seafarers Residences. - 1B Enhance existing mangroves and soft river edge adjacent to Webb Bridge. - Redesign Docklands Park South to adapt to the future impacts of climate change, including the option to introduce a saltwater ecology to the former rain garden.
+- IA Improve the ecological and habitat value of the hard river's edge at World Trade Centre Wharf, Flinders Wharf Apartments and Seafarers Residences. - B Enhance existing mangroves and soft river edge adjacent to Webb Bridge. - Explore climate change adaptation possibilities at the north bank interface with Docklands Park South, including the option to introduce a saltwater ecology to the former rain garden (outside Greenline Project extent of works)

 - endeavour to retain existing healthy and high-quality trees.
-Allow for a tree succession plan that fosters the planting of more indigenous species. - reduce the risks posed by sea level rise and flooding by using design interventions such as flood prevention, innovative materials and surface treatments, without creating new barriers for the movement of aquatic and terrestrial animals and systems. - explore innovative ecological initiatives to the Greenline Project promenade to enrich local habitat and biodiversity values and help facilitate interpretation opportunities.
+Allow for a tree succession plan that fosters the planting of more indigenous species. - reduce the risks posed by sea level rise and flooding by using design interventions such as flood prevention, innovative materials and surface treatments, without creating new barriers for the movement of aquatic and terrestrial animals and systems. - explore innovative ecological initiatives to enrich local habitat and biodiversity values and help facilitate interpretation opportunities.